If I Relapse, Do I Need to Start Rehab Over?

 CHANGING PRIORITIES — For recovery to last, it has to be the top priority in your life.
 When you enter treatment, this is usually the case.
 You walk away from your family and friends, your work, your whole life to focus on overcoming your addiction.
 Sometimes people reach a point in their recovery where they feel confident, too confident.
 They let their focus wander from the healthy lifestyle they’re building, and they stop making time for the meetings and counseling that got them to this point.

 POOR PREPARATION — Recovery is not just about getting off the substances.
-It’s about learning a new way to live, a way that makes it safe for you to exist in the world where substances are available and temptations can arise.
+It’s about learning a new way to live, a way that makes it safe for you to exist in a world where substances are available and temptations can arise.
 An important part of any recovery program is learning strategies to help you transition from the treatment center back into your regular life.
 Without a firm grasp of these strategies and how to apply them, you could easily experience a relapse.

 WEAK SUPPORT SYSTEM — Treatment can embolden people and empower them to be independent.
 The high of feeling like you have overcome addiction and are cured sometimes makes people overconfident.
 A treatment program provides a built-in support system and teaches you how to create your own supports in your regular life.
 If you don’t build a support system and rely on it when you finish treatment, you’re more likely to relapse in your recovery.